top of page

 A – The parent and child's views

-B- The child or young person's Special Educational Needs (difficulties) – enforceable
+B- The child or young person's Special Educational Needs (difficulties) – a legal section

 C – The child or YPs health care needs (difficulties) which relate to their SEN